Table of Contents[Hide][Show]

 - Food and Drinks purchased once you have cleared TSA checkpoints are not included in these restrictions.

 The TSA 3-1-1 Rule

-Each passenger may carry liquids, gels and aerosols in travel-size containers that are 3.4 ounces or100 milliliters.
-Each passenger is limited to one quart-size bag of liquids, gels and aerosols.
-Common travel items that must comply with the 3-1-1 liquids rule include toothpaste, shampoo, conditioner, mouthwash and lotion.
+Each passenger may carry liquids, gels, and aerosols in travel-size containers that are 3.4 ounces or 100 milliliters.
+Each passenger is limited to one quart-size bag of liquids, gels, and aerosols.
+Common travel items that must comply with the 3-1-1 liquids rule include toothpaste, shampoo, conditioner, perfume, mouthwash, deodorant, and lotion.

 American Airlines Carry-On Pet Policy